 To prove discrimination, you must show that you were subjected to an adverse employment action that materially affects the conditions and terms of your employment.
 An adverse employment action could be a loss in pay, loss of a promotion, a less desirable transfer, a more burdensome work schedule or termination.

-Employment discrimination lawyers in Los Angeles can provide employees who face this type of discrimination with the legal representation and service they need.
+A discrimination lawyer Los Angeles can provide employees who face this type of discrimination with the legal representation and service they need.

 Protect Your Rights with Legal Guidance

-If you believe that you have been unfairly treated in the workplace due to any of the protected characteristics mentioned above, a workplace discrimination lawyer at Pimentel Law can help.
+If you believe that you have been unfairly treated in the workplace due to any of the protected characteristics mentioned above, a Los Angeles discrimination lawyer at Pimentel Law can help.

 With our extensive experience litigating workplace discrimination cases, we can prove your case with both direct and circumstantial evidence.
 Examples of direct evidence that your workplace discrimination lawyer could use include discriminatory statements that your supervisor made about you.
 Circumstantial evidence may consist of your employer replacing you shortly after you notify it that you are pregnant despite having a good work record.

-We stand out among employment discrimination lawyers in Los Angeles in that we do whatever amount of work it takes to give achieve your desired outcome.
+We stand out among employment Los Angeles discrimination lawyers in that we do whatever amount of work it takes to give achieve your desired outcome.